AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 #### Special Member Function Templates

-Special member functions (default constructor, destructor, copy/move constructor and assignment operator) can also be member function templates.
+Template member functions can be used wherever special member functions allow copying or moving objects.
+Similar to assignment operators as defined above, they can also be constructors.
+However, note that template constructors or template assignment operators **don’t** replace predefined (compiler-generated) constructors or assignment operators.
-Member templates **don't** count as _the_ special member functions that copy or move objects.
+Member templates **don’t** count as _the_ special member functions that copy or move objects.
-These template versions also **don't** count as user-defined versions.
 In this example, for assignments of stacks of the same type, the default assignment operator is still called.

 This effect can be good and bad: